genomicsclass/leanpub/manuscript/clustering_and_heatmaps.md

 ##   placenta     0  4  0  0  0  0  2
 ```

+Here we do not get the separation we expect.
+This is very likely due to the fact the the first two genes are not informative regarding tissue type.
 We can instead perform k-means clustering using all of the genes.
 To visualize this, we can use an MDS plot: